Hamiltonian Forging of a Thermofield Double: TFD States as Ground States

 We start by looking at fermionic systems and assume to work in a quasi-particle basis in which the free (quadratic) piece has been brought to its diagonal form.\footnote{Diagonalizing a quadratic Hamiltonian is a polynomial task in resources, and therefore, we will assume this has been performed with classical computation \cite{Surace2021}. } Hence, the general case can be written as follows

-with $\omega_i \in {\mathbb R}$ nonzero real numbers.
+with $\omega_i \in {\mathbb R}$ nonzero real numbers and $N$ the dimension of the Hilbert space.
 To start with, consider the free-fermion limit $H = H_2$.
 To find the TFD as a ground state, we double the Hilbert space and enlarge accordingly the set of operators $a_i \to a_i^L = a_i\otimes I, a_i^R=I\otimes a_i$.
-In this free-fermion limit, an exact solution for \be H_{tot}(\beta) = H_L + H_R + H_{LR} \ee exists, and is given by
+In this free-fermion limit, an exact solution for \be H_{tot}(\beta) = H_L + H_R + H_{LR}, \ee exists, and is given by

 with \be \mu_i (\beta) = \frac{\omega_i}{2\sinh \beta\omega_i/2} \, . \ee